3033

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-ON24 burned through $1.97 million of cash in Q4, decreasing its cash burn by 77.8% year on year.
+ON24's free cash flow came in at $1.1 million in Q1, turning positive over the last year.

 ON24 Free Cash Flow